-We propose a covariant formulation of refracted gravity (RG), a classical theory of gravity based on the introduction of the gravitational permittivity --- a monotonic function of the local mass density --- in the standard Poisson equation.
-The gravitational permittivity mimics the dark matter phenomenology.
-Our covariant formulation of RG (CRG) belongs to the class of scalar-tensor theories, where the scalar field $\varphi$ has a self-interaction potential $\mathcal{V}(\varphi)=-\Xi\varphi$, with $\Xi$ a normalization constant.
+We propose a covariant formulation of refracted gravity (RG), which is a classical theory of gravity based on the introduction of gravitational permittivity --- a monotonic function of the local mass density --- in the standard Poisson equation.
+Gravitational permittivity mimics dark matter phenomenology.
+The covariant formulation of RG (CRG) that we propose belongs to the class of scalar-tensor theories, where the scalar field $\varphi$ has a self-interaction potential $\mathcal{V}(\varphi)=-\Xi\varphi$, with $\Xi$ being a normalization constant.
 We show that the scalar field is twice the gravitational permittivity in the weak-field limit.
-Far from a spherical source of density $\rho_s(r)$, the transition between the Newtonian and the RG regime appears below the acceleration scale $a_\Xi=(2\Xi-8\pi G\rho/\varphi)^{1/2}$, with $\rho=\rho_s+\rho_\mathrm{bg}$ and $\rho_\mathrm{bg}$ an isotropic and homogeneous background.
+Far from a spherical source of density $\rho_{\mathrm s}(r)$, the transition between the Newtonian and the RG regime appears below the acceleration scale $a_\Xi=(2\Xi-8\pi G\rho/\varphi)^{1/2}$, with $\rho=\rho_\mathrm{s}+\rho_\mathrm{bg}$ and $\rho_\mathrm{bg}$ being an isotropic and homogeneous background.
 In the limit $2\Xi\gg 8\pi G\rho/\varphi$, we obtain $a_\Xi\sim 10^{-10}$~m~s$^{-2}$.
-This acceleration is comparable to the acceleration $a_0$ originally introduced in Modified Newtonian Dynamics (MOND).
-From CRG, we also derive the modified Friedmann equations for an expanding, homogeneous, and isotropic universe.
-We find that the same scalar field that mimics dark matter also drives the accelerated expansion of the Universe.
-Since $\Xi$ plays a role roughly similar to the cosmological constant $\Lambda$ in the standard model and has a comparable value, CRG suggests a natural explanation of the known relation $a_0\sim \Lambda^{1/2}$.
-CRG thus appears to describe both the dynamics of cosmic structure and the expanding Universe with a single scalar field, and falls within the family of models that unify the two dark sectors, highlighting a possible deep connection between phenomena currently attributed to dark matter and dark energy separately.
+This acceleration is comparable to the acceleration $a_0$ originally introduced in MOdified Newtonian Dynamics (MOND).
+From CRG, we also derived the modified Friedmann equations for an expanding, homogeneous, and isotropic universe.
+We find that the same scalar field $\varphi$ that mimics dark matter also drives the accelerated expansion of the Universe.
+From the stress-energy tensor of $\varphi$, we derived the equation of state of a redshift-dependent effective dark energy $w_\mathrm{DE}=p_\mathrm{DE}/\rho_\mathrm{DE}$.
+Current observational constraints on $w_\mathrm{DE}$ and distance modulus data of type Ia supernovae suggest that $\Xi$ has a comparable value to the cosmological constant $\Lambda$ in the standard model.
+Since $\Xi$ also plays the same role of $\Lambda$, CRG suggests a natural explanation of the known relation $a_0\sim \Lambda^{1/2}$.
+CRG thus appears to describe both the dynamics of cosmic structure and the expanding Universe with a single scalar field, and it falls within the family of models that unify the two dark sectors, highlighting a possible deep connection between phenomena currently attributed to dark matter and dark energy separately. }